 The gardens: Riverhill Himalayan Gardens of all varieties including The Orchard Sweep, home to some of Riverhill’s ancient trees and The Walled Garden, with Himalayan-themed terraces and a large pond and fountain.

 Visiting: The gardens, cafe and shop are open from 22nd March to 27th October 2019 from Wednesday to Sunday, 10.30am to 5pm (with some exceptions, check website).
 Adults £9, children £6.50.

 The house: Designed by Samuel Wyatt, one of the most exciting architects of the late 18th century, Belmont House is a wonderfully preserved building with fabulous interiors.
 Originally built in 1769, this grand, neo-classical style house also has an extensive collection of historical clocks, collected by the 5th Lord Harris.
 Budding horologists can have a Specialist Clock Tour which is run on the last Saturday of the month (from April to September).

 The garden: The gardens that surround Belmont House consist of formal lawns, a walled garden and more with plenty of flora and fauna to absorb on your gentle walk.

 Visiting: House viewable by guided tour only.
 Open from 21st April to 29th September 2019 on Wednesday, Saturday and Sunday.
 The gardens are open daily throughout the year from 10am until dusk.
 Garden tickets are £5 for adults and £2.50 for children.

 Church Lane, Sittingbourne

-The house: With Doddington House looming in the background, this truly feels like you have stepped back in time.
+The house: With Doddington House looming in the background, a visit to Doddington Place Gardens truly feels like you have stepped back in time.

-Visiting: The gardens are open until 30th September on Wednesdays and Sundays from 11am to 5pm.
-Adults £7, concessions £6, children £2.
+Visiting: The gardens are open from 20th April to 29th September on Wednesdays and Sundays from 11am to 5pm.
+Adults £8, concessions £7, children £2.50.